tomasgvivo/arduino-usb/README.md

     make dfu

-If you have a revision 3 UNO (or MEGA2560), edit the makefile and set the following variables before building the firmware and flashing it:

-    MCU = atmega16u2
-    MCU_AVRDUDE = atmega16u2
-    MCU_DFU = atmega16u2

 Loading the firmware
 --------------------

 For the Atmega8u2 (UNO R1, R2, MEGA2560 R1, R2):
 Put the UNO into DFU mode.

-    dfu-programmer at90usb82 erase
-    dfu-programmer at90usb82 flash --debug 1 Arduino-big-joystick.hex
-    dfu-programmer at90usb82 reset

-Unplug the UNO's USB cable for a few seconds and plug it back in.

-For the ATMEGA16U2 (UNO R3, MEGA2560 R3):
-Put the UNO into DFU mode.

     dfu-programmer atmega16u2 erase
     dfu-programmer atmega16u2 flash --debug 1 Arduino-big-joystick.hex
     dfu-programmer atmega16u2 reset

-Unplug the UNO's USB cable for a few seconds and plug it back in
+Unplug the UNO's USB cable for a few seconds and plug it back in.

 Note you will need dfu-programmer version 0.5.5 to flash the atmega16u2.

-FAQ
----

-1. New USB drivers are loaded to the Arduino using DFU mode and a loading progam like dfu-progammer (Linux, OSX) or flip (Windows).
-2. Sketches can only be loaded to the Arduino when the 8U2/16U2 is running the arduino-usbserial.hex driver.
-You must flash this firmware back to the Arduino using DFU mode before you can load a new sketch.